 A manager from one of our multinational manufacturing clients was asked to define the talent problems faced by his team and develop a logical solution using knowledge transfer.
 The business need and urgency were clear—major projects were coming online with no one to lead them and, given the manufacturer’s specialized work, the needed talent had to be developed not hired in.
 The proof of concept for the knowledge transfer solution was clear from the pilot we’d just finished.
 Still, the young manager could not get the attention of any higher-ups to play along to the point of executing the knowledge transfer program wide scale.
 This wasn’t a budget issue.
 They had already invested in the solution.
 The problem was in prioritizing the knowledge transfer work relative to the team’s more immediate project work.
 It was a classic “pay me now or pay me later” situation.
 So the question was: WHY couldn’t such a logical, proven solution to urgent problem move up on the priority list?
 My team looked into this further and found the answer was cultural and operations-based: the company’s utilization and compensation model rewarded short-term thinking versus long-term investment.
 It literally made any time spent on knowledge transfer cost mentors within the organization’s workforce on their performance reviews because company goals were entirely short-sighted.
 It made the knowledge transfer problem unsolvable in their current structure and culture.

 This situation was one of the reasons the client decided to pop up a level in their thinking and develop a knowledge transfer strategy.
 They realized that they needed to set a clear plan from the top-down to address cultural and structural issues.
 They couldn’t be successful if their utilization and compensation model was actively inhibiting their experts from sharing their knowledge and experience internally.
 The solution was simple on the surface.
 Senior management needed to provide budget so that experts could bill some of their time against an employee development budget.
 The trouble was that this budget didn’t exist at first and had to be allocated.
 Once the senior execs reviewed the need for additional project managers and clearly understood the ramifications of their current model, they made the necessary changes for targeted regions around the world.
-In future chapters, I’ll say more about the issues we addressed and clarified in this client’s knowledge transfer strategy work.
+Later in this guide I’ll say more about the issues we addressed and clarified in this client’s knowledge transfer strategy work.
 In the end, building this strategy was a critical exercise that had wide-ranging implications for their employees around the world.

 The developers of your organization’s knowledge transfer strategy should start by agreeing that a ready workforce is not a luxury but a business necessity.
 Since every organization relies on people who know how to do the work the right way, the goal of maintaining a ready workforce should be fairly straightforward–but it rarely is.
 When faced with troubling talent challenges, normally detail-oriented and analytical leaders get fluffy in their thinking.
 On the one hand, executives will often say “our people are our greatest resource” and having a ready workforce is the “highest priority.”
 But on the other hand, when asked how much time the organization’s experts should spend transferring critical knowledge to peers each week or month (as a way of ensuring readiness), leaders will demure and say such tasks will have to fit in after all the “real” work gets done.
 One recent strategy session with one of our knowledge transfer consulting clients uncovered this paradox, and when it became clear, the CEO said, “Yes, I’m a hypocrite.
 I don’t know where my people will find the time!”
 A knowledge transfer strategy can help every executive guide their employees in prioritizing the work of transferring critical knowledge relative to other work.
 It is every executive’s job to make hard decisions that balance short term project deadlines with long term investments in ensuring sufficiently skilled workers.
 When executives abdicate these decisions, the decisions don’t go away, they are just pushed down to be made by frontline employees who are often too busy or too stressed to take a long-term view.
 Some would call pushing these decisions down to the front line “empowerment.”
 I just call it sloppy, or at least ill-advised.
 So as a developer of your organization’s knowledge transfer strategy, first commit to the importance of a ready workforce and accept your role in making the tough decisions ahead.